signify-nz/silverstripe-security-headers/docs/en/02_csp-report.md

 If you supply your own endpoint using the report-uri directive, the default will also be added to it.
 It is expected that browsers will send a report to each endpoint in the report-uri directive.

-## Report-Only mode
+## Setting options

 You can optionally apply the `SecurityHeaderSiteconfigExtension` extension to SiteConfig.
+This gives you four options.
+- Enable Content Security Policy with reporting (recommended).
+This is the default option.
+- Set Content Security Policy to report-only mode.
 This gives you the option to set the Content Security Policy to report only mode (this swaps from using the `Content-Security-Policy` header to the `Content-Security-Policy-Report-Only` header) so that you can test CSP settings without enforcing them.
+- Enable Content Security Policy without reporting.
+- Disable Content Security Policy (not recommended).

 It also comes with its own permission in case you want some members to have access to the site settings, but not this CSP setting.

 ```yml